Internal Bra Mesh Lawsuit

 My surgeon told me the mesh was safe.
 Does that matter?

-If your surgeon told you the mesh was safe, that could paradoxically help your breast mesh lawsuit.
+If your surgeon told you the mesh was safe, that could actually support the broader theory of the case.
 Surgeons who used these products often had no reason to doubt them.
-Why?
-Because, again, manufacturers did not provide adequate warnings about breast-specific risks.
-In many cases, surgeons were themselves misled by marketing that implied broader clearance than the products actually held.
+Plaintiffs allege that manufacturers did not provide adequate warnings about breast-specific risks and that marketing implied broader support than the products actually had.
 The legal claims in breast mesh litigation are directed primarily at manufacturers, not treating physicians.

 What does it cost to speak with a breast mesh attorney?

 Nothing.
 Almost all attorneys handling breast mesh cases work on a contingency fee basis.
 You pay no legal fees unless your case results in a recovery.
-An initial case evaluation costs you nothing and carries no obligation.
-This gives victims a chance to find the best breast mesh lawyer they can find without worrying about out-of-pocket expenses.
+An initial case evaluation costs nothing and carries no obligation.
+This gives victims a chance to find the best breast mesh lawyer for their case without worrying about out-of-pocket expenses.